 Time for a picnic and an exploration of the various bays at New Aberdour.

 Let’s lie on the ground and gaze up at the red rocks and blue sky above.

 Okay.
 Shoes off.
+We’re searching for vikings and mermaids.
 We’re going to race along the golden shore at Fraserburgh, getting the sand right up between our toes.
 If we’re feeling energetic we can climb Tiger Hill, that large dune to the right, and enjoy enhanced views of the beach and town.